 There are a few options you can use instead of chemical drain cleaner.
 Baking soda and vinegar are options.
 Another is to mix baking soda with lemon juice or salt.
 These homemade drain cleaners are generally effective when dealing with small or moderate clogs.
 You may need professional assistance to remove a major clog.

 Vinegar can help to clean drains and prevent clogs.
 The acidity of vinegar helps to break down grease, hair, and other debris.
 Vinegar is also effective at removing mineral deposits that can build up in your pipes.

 Will vinegar hurt PVC pipes?

 No, moderate amounts of vinegar will not hurt PVC pipes.
-In fact, it can actually be effective at removing mineral deposits that can build up on the inside of your pipes.
+It can actually be effective at removing mineral deposits that can build up on the inside of your pipes.

 Final Thoughts on Septic Safe Drain Cleaner

-Preventing clogged drains is the best way to deal with them.
+Preventing clogged drains is the best way to deal with them and protect your septic system.
 You can do this by investing in a drain strainer and cleaning your drains regularly.
-Be careful what you put down your drain and avoid letting hair or grease go down the drain.
+Be careful what you put down your drain, and avoid letting hair or grease go down the drain.
 If you have any questions or concerns, be sure to speak with a plumbing professional.

 SavvyNaturalCleaning.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.